-There is just something so interesting about the sound of this band that one never gets tired off.
-The sonics landscapes that they produce are an inescapable pleasure to listen to.
+There is just something so interesting about the sound of this band that one never gets tired of.
+The sonic landscapes that they produce are an inescapable pleasure to listen to.
 This killer track “Buzzkill(er),” was released on the album Dodge and Burn.
 The album was released in 2014.
 Alison Mosshart’s vocals just bleed a sort of apocalyptic blues on this sensational recording.

 # 7 – Will There Be Enough Water

-You need to stop everything you’re doing once again to watch this spellbinding video of the Dead Weather perform their blazing hot song “Will There Be Enough Water.”
-Jack White steps out from behind the drums and up front on guitar and vocals where he belongs.
+You need to stop everything you’re doing once again to watch this spellbinding video of the Dead Weather performing their blazing-hot song “Will There Be Enough Water.”
+Jack White steps out from behind the drums and upfront on guitar and vocals where he belongs.
 There is definitely a Led Zeppelin “No Quarter,” vibe going on in this one between the John Paul Jones style Fender Rhodes playing and Jack White’s Robert Plant style vocals and also his Jimmy Page meets Jimi Hendrix style guitar playing.
-The way Jack White and Alison Mosshart share the mic shines in a such an organic rock and roll spiritual bliss.
+The way Jack White and Alison Mosshart share the mic shines in such an organic rock and roll spiritual bliss.

 # 6 – I Cut Like A Buffalo

 You got to love the spoken word introduction to this dark piece.
 There is sort of an evil circus quality to this one, a semi nightmare that your not sure if you want to wake up from.
 Originality on a scale of 1 to 10 is an 11 on this eerie track.
 Those eyes behind her mask will cut right through you with an even sharper cut than the knife she holds in here hand.